LS-MicroFrontEnd/Docs.LS.Github/README.md

 ### First downloand [Git](https://git-scm.com/downloads)
 # Sincronize when you create a repository

-First, create a new repository  [Create a new repository](https://docs.github.com/es/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) in Git Hub
+First, [Create a new repository](https://docs.github.com/es/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) in Git Hub

 After this you con do: